dhaneshchappidi/NewsBreeze/README.md

 ## News Categories
    NewsBreeze is having all types of news and headlines from topics like
-   - bussiness
+   - Bussiness
-   - entertainment
+   - Entertainment
-   - general
+   - General
-   - health
+   - Health
-   - scince
+   - Scince
-   - sports
+   - Sports
-   - technology - all in one place
+   - Technology - all in one place